Spiritual successor: In films and television

-In films and television shows, spiritual successor often describes similar works by the same creator, or starring the same cast.
+In films and television shows, spiritual successor often describes similar works by the same creator or starring the same cast.
 For example, the show Parks and Recreation is a spiritual successor to The Office.
-Both are workplace mockumentaries developed by Greg Daniels, featuring satirical humor, and characters being filmed by an in-universe documentary film crew.
+Both are workplace mockumentaries developed by Greg Daniels, featuring satirical humor and characters being filmed by an in-universe documentary film crew.

 The film 10 Cloverfield Lane was not originally scripted with any connection to Cloverfield.
-When the film was acquired by Bad Robot Productions, producer J. J. Abrams recognized a common element of a giant monster attack between the two films, and chose to market 10 Cloverfield Lane as a spiritual successor to Cloverfield to help bring interest to the newer film, which allowed him to establish a franchise he could build upon in the future.
+When the film was acquired by Bad Robot, producer J. J. Abrams recognized a common element of a giant monster attack between the two films, and chose to market 10 Cloverfield Lane as a spiritual successor to Cloverfield to help bring interest to the newer film, which allowed him to establish a franchise he could build upon in the future.

-The 2002 series Ozzy & Drix, is also a spiritual successor to Osmosis Jones.

 Spiritual successors are common in Indian film industries, particularly Bollywood, where films marketed as sequels do not share continuity with their predecessors.

-The 2022 film Chip 'n Dale: Rescue Rangers was created as a spiritual sequel to 1988 film Who Framed Roger Rabbit, both films showcases worlds where cartoon characters coexist with humans.